KornPhleax/messe/backend/README.md

 There you could import your previously saved backup or create new groups and users.

+### Development Setup

-Now we need a virtual environment for python to install its dependencies, execute `python -m venv ./venv` now switch into it with `source ./venv/bin/activate`.
+We need a virtual environment for python to install its dependencies, execute `python -m venv ./venv` now switch into it with `source ./venv/bin/activate`.

 To start the flask API install all requirements in the provided file like this: